DeloitteDigitalUK/jira-agile-metrics/README.md

 If you want more information about what's going on, use the `-v` flag:

     $ jira-agile-metrics -v config.yaml

+And if you are realy curious:

+    $ jira-agile-metrics -vv config.yaml

 ## Available metrics